uwplse/leanup/README.md

 ![All Done!](/images/all_done.png)

-Overall this process should take no more then a few minutes, I tried it on each platform during the summer, drop by the Slack channel `#505-au17` for questions and or help.
+Overall this process should take no more then a few minutes.
+I've done my best to test it on the major platforms, if you have trouble please drop by the Slack channel `#505-au17` for questions/help.

 ### Use